jorbDehmel/oak/README.md

 This frees the programmer from the bounds of the initial class definition.

-In Oak, you can define new data structures as structs, and define any methods upon it later.
+In `Oak`, you can define new data structures as structs, and define any methods upon it later.
 For instance, a linked list could be broadly defined as follows.

 ```
 // Alloc is defined in std's std_mem.oak